 Both Coca-Cola and Pepsi have done a great job of building effective business identities that help their brands stay at the top of your mind when it comes to their target market.

-To establish your business identity, do the following:
+To establish your business identity, many important steps are involved:

 Good Business Names are Short, Simple, and Sweet